Make vs Zapier: A Comprehensive Guide

 What Are Make & Zapier?

 Zapier provides a simpler, linear approach.
 You define a trigger and a series of actions that follow.
 It’s designed for quick setup, with a guided UI and templates.
 Zapier is ideal for standard automations like “new customer → send email” or “new sale → notify team.”
+With its recent addition of AI-powered Copilot, users can describe their automation needs in plain language, and Zapier will build the workflow automatically.

 Feature-by-Feature Comparison